What are Facial Oils and How to Use Them

 How to Use a Face Oil

-- Massage a few drops of Facial Oil into freshly cleaned, slightly damp skin.
-Applying any moisturizer to a moist face helps to lock in the water from the upper layers of the skin, preventing evaporation.
+- Massage a few drops of Facial Oil onto freshly cleaned, slightly damp skin.
 Note that your skin should not be wet, just moist, or the skin will be unable to hold the oil.

 - You only need about 2 to 3 pumps (drops) of oil per treatment.
 If your skin is extra dry a couple more drops may be helpful.
 Just don’t overdo it.

 - Gently massage the oil into your skin in small, circular strokes in an upward, outward motion for about 1 minute until the oil has been absorbed into the skin.
 The gentle massage will give your skin an added circulation boost.

 You can also apply a small amount of moisturizer to your neck.
 Massage in an upward stroking motion, until completely absorbed.

 A facial oil should be used in the morning in place of a moisturizer.
 If your skin is extra thirsty you can enrich any natural moisturizer with a couple of drops of face oil for extra hydration.

 There is a debate as to whether you should apply moisturizers at night.

 One school of thought is that you should not moisturize at night.
 While you sleep skin cells are hard at work naturally repairing, regenerating, balancing oil production, and flushing out impurities.

 Applying moisturizers may prevent your skin from breathing, interfere with the skin’s natural regenerative activities, and may cause your skin to become dependent on moisturizers.